-No matter what the occasion, a weekend in Miami is always a good idea.
+No matter what the occasion, a weekend in Miami is always a good idea!
 Diverse, colorful, and full of life, Miami has something for everyone.
-A weekend in Miami was the perfect getaway for us as a couple, but it would also make for an epic destination bachelor/bachelorette party or even a girls weekend.
+A Miami weekend trip was the perfect getaway for us as a couple, but it would also make for an epic destination bachelor/bachelorette party or even a girl’s weekend.

 Where to stay in Miami

-If you’re just spending the weekend in Miami you’ll want to stay somewhere central.
-We stayed at the Mandarin Oriental, Miami on Brickell Key.
-We couldn’t have stayed in a better location or hotel, it was close to all the best things to do in Miami.
-Here are 5 reasons why the Mandarin Oriental, Miami is the best place to stay in Miami.
+If you’re just spending the weekend in Miami, you’ll want to stay somewhere central.
+We stayed at the Mandarin Oriental, Miami, on Brickell Key.
+We couldn’t have stayed in a better location or hotel.
+It was close to all the best things to do in Miami.
+Here are five reasons why the Mandarin Oriental, Miami, is the best place to stay in Miami.

-The Mandarin Oriental, Miami is less than a 15-minute drive to all of the must-see things on our Miami list and the hotel itself was amazing.
-Valet at the parking was great, we just called down when we were leaving the room and our car was waiting for us when we got down.
+The Mandarin Oriental, Miami, is less than a 15-minute drive to all of the must-see things on our Miami list, and the hotel itself was amazing.
+The valet at the parking was great, we just called down when we were leaving the room, and our car was waiting for us when we got down.